leonardinius/propertyset-storage-toolkit/README.md

 You may proceed as it follows:

 - Get the sources (if you are unfamiliar with Git or Github, help is [here](http://help.github.com/))
-- If you still don't hane Atlassian PDK installed - you probably are reading wrong README then. (it's [out there](http://confluence.atlassian.com/display/DEVNET/Developing+your+Plugin+using+the+Atlassian+Plugin+SDK).I used atlassian-plugin-sdk-3.2.3 at the moment of writing.
+- If you still don't have Atlassian PDK installed - you probably are reading wrong README then. (it's [out there](http://confluence.atlassian.com/display/DEVNET/Developing+your+Plugin+using+the+Atlassian+Plugin+SDK).I used atlassian-plugin-sdk-3.2.3 at the moment of writing.
 - Launch the terminal and `cd` to propertyset-storage-toolkit-sample folder
 - Execute the following command